ORTIZJIMENEZANTONIO/test-pokemon/README.md

 **Use Functions**
 - Get pokemon
-  To use this function, you need to use /api/get_pokemon/:pokemon where :pokemon is the name or id pokemon, this param must be number greater than or equals to 0 (in id case) or must be string made up  width alphabet in upper or lowwer, excluding special character like $%&$&ñ etc.
+  To use this function, you need to use /api/get_pokemon/:pokemon where :pokemon is the name or id pokemon, this param must be integer greater than or equals to 0 (in id case) or must be string made up width alphabet in upper or lowwer, excluding special character like $%&$&ñ etc.
   In right case yhe function will return status 200 and json with:
    - id
    - name
    - sprite (front and back)
    - one move
-  In case when includes special characters or negative number will return a json with status:"400" and message: "You must use int or string valido".
+  In case when includes special characters or negative inteer will return a json with status:"400" and message: "You must use int or string valido".
-  In case that the pokeon don´t exist return error with  message: "Request failed with status code 404".
+  In case that the pokemon don´t exist will return error with  message: "Request failed with status code 404".

 - Get random pokemon
    To use this function, you need to use /api/get_random_pokemon/ and wil return one of 800 pokmenns
-    In right case yhe function will return status 200 and json with:
+    In right case will return status 200 and json with:
    - id
    - name
    - sprite (front and back)
    - one move
-  In case of  error will return json  with  message: "Request failed with status code 404".
+  In error case will return json  with  message: "Request failed with status code 404".

 - Get list pokemon
    To use this function, you need to use /api/get_list/:from/:size